 Mother's Day

 Treat your mom to a weekend away, perhaps to browse some antique shops or barn sales, or challenge yourselves with a 13km walk along the Seguin Trail to Sprucedale.
-We would love to make your mom a delicious breakfast here at the inn, but if you can't get away for the weekend, why not whip up a tasty brunch for her featuring asparagus and poached eggs
+We would love to make your mom a delicious breakfast here at the inn, but if you can't get away for the weekend, why not whip up a tasty brunch for her featuring asparagus and poached eggs and strawberry shortcake.

 May 10